 Using the funding from these pricing schemes to improve the alternatives is vital if the pricing schemes themselves are to be seen to be fair, with people seeing the money being used to make it easier for them to get around without depending on private cars.

-Polling by Ipsos found that public support for pricing for urban road-space has gone up from 33% in 2007 to 62% in 2020.
+Polling by Ipsos found that public support for pricing for urban road-space went up from 33% in 2007 to 62% in 2020.
 It is higher among captains of industry, and rises higher still if the revenues are used to improve public transport, to tackle air pollution or greenhouse gas emissions, and if the taxes are higher on more polluting vehicles.
 Conversely, support falls if the revenues are returned to drivers in the form of reduced road taxes.
 Research by Campaign for Better Transport found a clear majority supported road pricing more generally (49% in favour compared with 19% against), echoing earlier findings from the Social Marketing Foundation.
 Both reports reinforce the point that road pricing schemes need to be fair.

 Pricing mechanisms can either aim to reduce the greenhouse gas emissions from road transport, or the more localised (predominantly urban) impacts of congestion and pollution, or both.
 There is a good case for adopting a mix of both approaches, in which: